 and Outlet pressure

 .
-Add your desired TSPs to your Quiver canvas with the Object time series property card, or pop out the time series property directly from the object set card.
+Add your desired TSPs to the logic path with the Object time series property card.
 These TSPs will become the inputs to our calculations in the next step.

 Both raw and derived series can be used as inputs to time series alerting automations.

-Quiver offers a wide range of time series transforms, such as derivatives and rolling averages.
-All transformations that are supported in derived series are supported in time series alerting automations.
-See the list of supported operations.
+A wide range of Quiver time series transforms are supported, such as derivatives and rolling averages.
+See the full list of supported operations.

 In our example, we will use a Time series formula card to add a transformation that calculates the difference between the inlet and outlet pressure of the Machine 1